- Research by the Centers for Disease Control and Prevention shows JUULs to be the most popular brand of e-cigarette on the market.

 Dentists report that patients who vape may experience more cavities and tooth damage, especially to the enamel.
 A recent study by researchers at Stanford School of Medicine suggested that the liquids in e-cigarettes could increase a person’s risk of heart disease.
 And there’s evidence that nicotine can alter the development of the brain in teens and other young people.

 To address some of the concerns about use among teens, Juul Labs suspended the sale of most of its flavored pods in retail stores in late 2018 and shut down its Facebook and Instagram accounts.
 The company has also advocated for raising the minimum legal age for purchasing its products to 21, even as it reportedly has expanded its lobbying operations at the state and federal levels.
 (Currently, the minimum age for buying e-cigarettes ranges from 18 in some states to 21 in others.)

-Federal regulators vow to maintain strict vigilance over e-cigarette use.
-“We cannot allow the next generation of young people to become addicted to nicotine because of e-cigarettes,” Acting Commissioner of the Food and Drug Administration Norman E. Sharpless, MD, announced in a statement issued in July 2019.
-“The FDA stands ready to accelerate the review of e-cigarettes and other new tobacco products.
+In 2019, federal regulators vowed to maintain strict vigilance over e-cigarette use.
+In a statement issued at the time, it said: “The FDA stands ready to accelerate the review of e-cigarettes and other new tobacco products.
 And we remain committed to tackling the epidemic of youth vaping using all available regulatory tools at our disposal.”